-If you are an employer who has had an EEOC complaint filed against you, or an employee interested in filing an EEOC complaint, it’s important to work with a qualified Texas employment attorney who is familiar with navigating the EEOC complaint, investigation, and mediation processes, and in doing so in a manner that preserves your various claims in the event that a lawsuit is necessary.
+If you are an employer who has had an EEOC complaint filed against you, or an employee interested in filing an EEOC complaint, it’s important to work with qualified Houston employment lawyers who are familiar with navigating the EEOC complaint, investigation, and mediation processes, and in doing so in a manner that preserves your various claims in the event that a lawsuit is necessary.

 Contact Our Houston Employment Lawyers Today for Assistance